 It’s too hot for Christmas jumpers, so we like to wear festive t-shirts, headbands and earrings.

 Australia is very multicultural, so many people do not celebrate Christmas.
 As a whole however, it is a tradition that the country formally recognises and celebrates.
+If you’re travelling as a family, why not read some kids books about Christmas in Australia before you depart?

 Australian Christmas decorations are a mix of the traditional with a bit of Aussie flair.
 In the capital cities expect to see spotlit buildings featuring Christmas projections, oversized tinsel Christmas trees (real ones just wouldn’t last in the heat) and post decorated with tinsel Christmas sculptures.
 In the CBD you’ll find light installations, however they’re a secondary decoration unlike the Christmas lights in London which take centre stage.